CenterEdge/shawarma/example/injected/README.md

 ## Deploying

-1. Generate certificates for the webhook.
-[Example](https://github.com/tumblr/k8s-sidecar-injector/blob/master/docs/tls.md).
-2. Update k8s-sidecar-injector.yaml with the Base64 encoded certificate, key, and CA certificate in their three respective locations.
+1. Ensure that your cluster has [cert-manager](https://cert-manager.io/) installed.
-3. `kubectl apply -f .\k8s-sidecar-injector.yaml`
+2. `kubectl apply -f .\k8s-sidecar-injector.yaml`
-4. Modify `rbac.yaml` for each namespace which will use Shawarma (it is setup for `default`), and apply using `kubectl apply`.
+3. Modify `rbac.yaml` for each namespace which will use Shawarma (it is setup for `default`), and apply using `kubectl apply`.

 ## Usage